coshape/coshape-cli/README.md

 - integrated SCAD (OpenJscad), STL and SVG for 3D printers and Laser cutters
 - create and manage customizable projects
 - live server and static build
+- share your customizer projects with others using IPFS ([InterPlanetary File System](https://ipfs.io/))

 ## Change log

+- 2021-09-06 Integrated support for the decentralized IPFS to share customizer projects or CAD files peer to peer

 - 2021-03-05 Implemented cascading project inclusion, (cf. example boxed model rocket)